 Western Front 1915-1918, Loos, Somme, Arras, Cambrai 1917, Somme 1918, Amiens, Hindenburg Line, Kurdistan 1922-1924, Aden 1928, Aden 1929, Aden 1934, East Africa 1940-1941, Eastern Waters 1942-1945, Burma 1945, Kosovo, Iraq 2003.

 (Honours marked with an asterisk, may be emblazoned on the Squadron Standard)

 The History of VIII Squadron:

-No. 8 Squadron was formed at Brooklands, Surrey on 1 January 1915 before moving to St Omer, France in April with BE2Cs where it became an Army Co-operation unit.
-During the Great War, the Squadron specialized in the spotting of anti-tank guns, and in June 1918 was attached to the Tank Corps for this purpose.
-Shortly after this, Captain FMF West was awarded the Victoria Cross for his outstanding dedication and bravery in pin-pointing enemy concentrations in the face of intense opposition and severe injury while flying an Armstrong-Whitworth FK8.
-After the end of the World War I, the Squadron briefly went to Germany as part of the occupation forces before disbandment in January 1920.
+8 Sqn was formed at Brooklands on 1 January 1915 before moving to St Omer, France in April with BE2Cs where it became an army co-operation unit.
+During the Great War, the Squadron specialised in the spotting of anti-tank guns, and in June 1918 was attached to the Tank Corps for this purpose.
+Shortly after this, Captain FMF West was awarded the VC for his outstanding dedication and bravery in pin-pointing enemy concentrations in the face of intense opposition and severe injury while flying an Armstrong-Whitworth FK8.
+After the end of the World War I, the squadron briefly went to Germany as part of the occupation forces disbandment in January 1920.